Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 ### Optional Job inputs

-You can optionally supply an input parameter that specifies the strandedness of the library that was generated for your dataset.
+You can optionally supply an input parameter that specifies the strandedness parameter of the library that will be used by Picard Tools.
 To do so, add the `strand_specificity` argument to your job.json file.
-The three valid options for this parameter are:
+The three valid string options for this parameter are:

 * `NONE`
 * `FIRST_READ_TRANSCRIPTION_STRAND`